g4eml/RP2040_OOK48_LCD/README.md

 Automatic calculation of QTH Lacator.
 Selectable for 6, 8 or 10 character accuracy.
 This locator can be inserted in any of the 10 Preset Messages.

+Recording of messages to SD card for later viewing on a PC.

 ## Operation Description

 ### Display